 Two birds with one stone: I would earn a little food-&-drink money and strike an item off my bucket list.
 That is why I started bartending at a one of the eight bars near campus.
-At $2 for a light beer and $2.50 for a flavored Bacardi & diet we were among the more expensive bars in the area—which means that fancy techniques and exotic ingredients were not on the docket.
-Regardless, I fell in love with the craft, and came to realize that a career in landscape architecture was never going to satisfy me like a career making people happy through booze.
+At $2 for a light beer and $2.50 for a flavored Bacardi & Diet we were actually among the more expensive bars in the area—which means that fancy techniques and exotic ingredients were not on the docket.
+Regardless, I fell in love with the craft, and came to realize that a career in landscape architecture was never going to satisfy me as would a career making people happy through booze.

 No longer satisfied with the limitation of whatever traffic that walks through the door of a restaurant, I now endeavor to reach out to a wider audience to display my passion, offer my services, and most of all to learn.
 Cocktail culture is vast, vibrant, ever-evolving, delicious; and becoming immersed in it is the most exciting journey of my life.
 Through everything I have learned and continue to learn, here is what I have to say.